qhhoj/docs/docs/README.md

-## DMOJ: Modern Online Judge
+## VNOJ: Modern Online Judge

-This documentation aims to guide you through installing your own DMOJ instance.
+This documentation aims to guide you through installing your own VNOJ instance.

-Feel free to reach out to us on [Slack](https://slack.dmoj.ca) if you have any questions.
+Feel free to reach out to us on [Discord](https://discord.gg/TDyYVyd) if you have any questions.